Fresh unpasteurised milk quickly separates and the fat rises to the top. This fat layer is then skimmed off and is known as cream.

-Soured cream has been treated with lactic acid, which gives it the tangy taste.
-It has a thick texture and has about a 20 per cent fat content.
-Use it for making cheesecakes, dips, topping nachos, and in soups and sauces.
-Make your own sour cream by adding 1-2 tsp lemon juice to 150ml double or single cream.
+Soured cream has been treated with lactic acid, which gives it a tangy taste.
+It has a thick texture but only around 18% fat content.
+Use it for making cheesecakes, dips, topping nachos, and in soups and sauces, but it cannot be boiled or it will spilt.

 Clotted cream has the highest fat percentage of all creams at 55%.
 It's made by baking double cream until a delicious crust forms on the surface.
-This silky, butter coloured cream is a speciality of Devon and Cornwall where it is served with scones, butter and jam.
-Just try to use it sparingly!
+This silky, butter-coloured cream is a speciality of Devon and Cornwall where it is served with scones, butter and jam.

 Always store fresh cream in the fridge and use within one or two days of purchase.
 Créme fraîche will keep for 10-14 days in the fridge.
-Cream with a butterfat content of more than 35 per cent can be frozen.
+Cream with a fat content of more than 35% can be frozen.
 Remember that it expands when it freezes, so ensure your container has a little extra space.